doubledutch/rn-client/README.md

   to display the avatar of the attendee currently viewing the app, or another attendee object.
 - `size`.
 The diameter of the avatar image.
+- `client`.
+The rn-client object used to look up not-yet-known images in the background.
+- `roundedness` a number between 0 (square) and 1.0 (circle)